Green Salad with Chickpeas and Spicy Honey Tahini Dressing

 Instructions

-• Make the Dressing: Place the tahini, water, olive oil, lemon juice, honey, harissa, garlic and salt and pepper into a food processor or blender and process until smooth.
+• Make the Dressing: Place the tahini, water, olive oil, lemon juice, honey, harissa, garlic, salt, and black pepper into a food processor or blender and process until smooth.

 Notes